 Classroom and Turf Project

-Recently, the College has grown significantly, and this development ensures the facilities required to cater for a roll of 1200 students.
-Our aim is not to increase the roll further, but to provide an excellent experience for the Staff and students who attend the College.
-Currently our roll is 1170 students, and we do not intend to grow beyond 1200.
+The College has grown significantly, and this development ensures the facilities required to cater for a roll of 1,200 students.
+Our aim is not to increase the roll further, but to provide an excellent experience for the staff and students who attend the College.

 As Scots continues to grow and evolve, this development represents a thoughtful and future-focussed investment in the quality of our learning environment.
 It reflects our commitment to providing spaces that support wellbeing, inspire excellence, and ensure students have the room they need to thrive, every day and in all seasons.